Wednesday, October 24, 2018

 You wouldn't think you would have to advocate for your child's needs within your own frigging family, but the thing is, we do.

 I often get emails and see comments in support groups about how a spouse or a certain family member isn't on board with getting a child diagnosed or is struggling to get their support.
-It really shouldn't be that way.
-I mean they are our family.
-If anyone should be on board with supporting and understanding our children, it should be our family you would think.

-But obviously, it isn't always the case.
+But, obviously, that isn't always the case.

-Sometimes the place that you need to advocate the hardest is within your own family.
+So, sometimes the place that you need to advocate the hardest is within your own family.

 I know it's not easy, but you have to.